L-Reichardt/ros2-source-mcp/README.md

 ### Deploy

-The index is not committed to `main`.
 After building locally, deploy to GitHub Pages:

 ```bash
 bash scripts/deploy-index.sh
 ```

-This pushes the contents of `ros2_parser/index/` to the `gh-pages` branch.
+This pushes `ros2_parser/index/` to the `gh-pages` branch.
+The MCP server fetches from GitHub Pages by default.

 ### Tests